Admissions Requirements

 Master's Degree Programs

-- Master of Arts in Christian Digital Ministry
+• Master of Arts in Christian Theology and Global Anabaptism

 Doctoral Degree Programs

-- Doctor of Philosophy in Worship & Liturgical Leadership
+• Doctor of Philosophy in Christian Worship & Liturgical Leadership

-- Doctor of Philosophy in Christian Digital Ministry
+• Doctor of Philosophy in Christian Religion & Digital Ministry

 Admissions Requirements by Degree Level